Family Of Faith (For Children)

 - Enroll online, using the computer form accessible on the parish website, and payable by credit card or debit card.

-- Enroll in person on the parish Feast Day celebration of St. Mary of the Angels on August 2 or in person on the opening day of the Family of Faith on Sunday, August 30, 2020.
+- Enroll in person on the opening day of the Family of Faith on Sunday, August 27, 2023.

-PLEASE NOTE: FAMILY OF FAITH APPLICATIONS ARE CLOSED ON AUGUST 30, 2020.
-It will not be possible to enroll is this year’s program after August 30, 2020, so kindly enroll as soon as possible, if interested.
+PLEASE NOTE: FAMILY OF FAITH APPLICATIONS ARE CLOSED ON AUGUST 27, 2023.
+It will not be possible to enroll is this year’s program after that point, so kindly enroll as soon as possible, if interested.